-You need to be able to fill the entire space
+- You need to be able to fill the entire space

-At least half of the current occupants must return to that space
+- At least half of the current occupants must return to that space

-Each student must have paid their $400 room reservation deposit
+- Each student must have paid their $400 room reservation deposit

-So, if you currently live in a double room in Jasper then you already meet the 50% requirement (yay!).
+If you currently live in a double room in Jasper then you already meet the 50% requirement.
 You need to identify a roommate for next year in order to reserve your same room again.
 Likewise, if you currently live in a four-person suite in Horan or Lee, then at least two of you (50%) need to stay, and you need to identify two new roommates in order to reserve your same room again.
 In the case of a 5-person suite in Horan or Lee, or a 5-person apartment in Overlook, at least three of you would have to be returning in order to meet the 50% requirement and reserve your same space.

 Paid Single Rooms

 We offer 12-month housing in Overlook Manor.
 It is a great option for upperclassmen with nearby summer jobs, internships, student teaching positions, etc. It allows you to live in your Overlook apartment for 12 months starting in June.
-There is a one-time additional fee of $3,400 for 12-month housing.
+There is a one-time additional fee for 12-month housing.
 This option is for upperclassmen only as Overlook is reserved for juniors and seniors.

 A modified 12-month housing option will also be available for residents who are unable to secure housing in Overlook.

 Pricing for 12-month housing will be available in

 April,2020.
 The fee must be paid upfront before the start of summer housing in May.